LarsBesselmann/MoRE_WhereAMI/README.md

 ### Prepare and build the maven project

+1. Use the **Activities** Icon to switch to the toolbar, then click the **Terminal** icon to open a Terminal window.

-1. Create a working directory and download the project
+2. Create a working directory and download the project

 		mkdir -p ~/Student/labs
 		git clone https://github.com/LarsBesselmann/MoRE_WhereAMI.git ~/Student/labs

-2. Switch to the directory WhereAmI_MoRE_Demo_assets and uzip the initial project
+3. Switch to the directory WhereAmI_MoRE_Demo_assets and uzip the initial project

 		cd ~/Student/labs/WhereAmI_MoRE_Demo_assets
 		unzip WhereAmI-2.0.0-Project.zip

-3. Switch to the WhereAmI directory
+4. Switch to the WhereAmI directory

 		cd WhereAmI

-4. As the WhereAMI project depends on was_public.jar, you must make it visible to maven to avoid build failures.
+5. As the WhereAMI project depends on was_public.jar, you must make it visible to maven to avoid build failures.
 Run the following command

    	    mvn install:install-file -Dfile=./was_dependency/was_public.jar -DpomFile=./was_dependency/was_public-9.0.0.pom

     You should see a success message.

-5. Build the application with maven
+6. Build the application with maven

 		mvn clean
 		mvn package